djdanielsson/minimal-docker-webserver/README.md

 folder should be accessable

 Based off of https://github.com/devigner/docker-compose-php with the attempt to run the minimal versions (alpine) when avalible.
-Also had some issues with this script not working for me.